 These compounds, which can cause health problems in high concentrations, are called Volatile Organic Compounds (VOCs).
 In your bedroom, they’re caused by the polyurethane in traditional mattresses.
-The Eco Comfort Mattress you’ll find at Parachute doesn't contain polyurethane, letting you sleep soundly without affecting your home’s air quality.
+The Eco Mattress you’ll find at Parachute doesn't contain polyurethane, letting you sleep soundly without affecting your home’s air quality.

 How Is Organic Cotton Made?